nvsriram/imaginary-cube/README.md

 ## ✨ Key Features

-- GUI to extensively control all aspects of the cube fractal
+- GUI to extensively configure all aspects of the cube fractal
 - Fractal size and interation control
 - Shape rotation with speed control to view the shadows formed
 - Camera rotation to explore the fractals from different perspective